white-rabbit-1-sketch/php-file-hash-map/README.md

 These restrictions are by design to maintain the simplicity and portability of `PhpFileHashMap`, leaving implementation details of complex infrastructure to the developer.

+## Why Choose This Library Over SQLite?

+- **Performance**: This library outperforms SQLite in terms of raw speed.
+Benchmark tests show it can handle **700,000 reads** and **140,000 writes** per second, while SQLite is limited to **70,000 reads** and **4,000 writes** per second.
+This makes it a better choice for high-performance applications that require fast access to key-value data.

+- **Lightweight**: Unlike SQLite, which includes a full relational database engine, this library focuses purely on key-value storage.
+This minimalism reduces latency and avoids the overhead associated with SQL parsing and transaction management, making it faster and more efficient for simple use cases.

+- **No Database Overhead**: SQLite is designed for relational data storage and comes with features that aren't needed for basic key-value storage.
+If all you need is a fast, persistent key-value store, this library eliminates the complexities of relational databases and provides a streamlined solution.

+- **Customization and Control**: With this library, you have full control over the storage and retrieval logic.
+You can tailor it to meet your specific needs without being constrained by the rigid structure and limitations of SQLite.

+In summary, if you need a **high-performance, simple key-value storage solution** without the overhead of a full-fledged database engine, this library offers a more optimized, flexible, and customizable alternative to SQLite.

 ## Data File Structure